Our goal is to provide the highest quality care and compassion to each patient.

-Fast Track offers efficient, timely and quality patient care and is staffed by physician assistants, nurse practitioners and registered nurses who work under the guidance of the emergency medical physicians.
+The Intake Treatment Area offers high quality, efficient, timely and quality patient care and is staffed by physician assistants, nurse practitioners and registered nurses who work under the guidance of our specially trained Emergency Medicine physicians.

 When You Arrive

-Deaconess firmly practices its mission by offering emergency treatment to all who seek it.
-A triage nurse assesses all incoming patients when they enter the Emergency Center.
-This triage function ensures that each patient will be taken care of in the most efficient manner.
-Our staff also makes provisions for follow-up care, whenever appropriate.
+Deaconess firmly practices its mission by offering emergency treatment to anyone in need.
+A specially trained triage nurse assesses all incoming patients when they enter the Emergency Department.
+This staff member ensures that each patient will be seen in the most efficient and timely manner for whatever their particular emergency.

-Teamwork is the key to the success rate of the Deaconess Emergency Center.
+Teamwork is the key to the success rate of the Deaconess Emergency Department.
 A specially trained team consisting of board-certified emergency medical physicians, nurse practitioners, physician assistants, and highly skilled nursing staff is prepared to handle any emergency situation that arises

 Triage is a process that helps our staff determine which patients are the sickest and need the most immediate medical attention.
-Triage is necessary so that someone with a life-threatening condition is not kept waiting because they arrive after someone with a less critical emergency.
+Triage is necessary so when someone with a life-threatening condition arrives, they are not kept waiting.

 Our staff is committed to meeting the health needs of our patients as quickly as possible.
 Please let us know if there is something you need while you wait.

 After triage, the next step is registration, which may be done at the bedside, allowing you to get to a room more quickly.
 You may be asked to provide insurance information and a form of identification.
 Because your health record is shared across the Deaconess Health System, everything related to you as a Deaconess patient is in one electronic medical record system helping the medical staff to make the best health choices for you.
 Communication is streamlined around all aspects of a patient's care.